Mostafa-Alavi/risloo-paper/README.md

 1. Install python >=3.7
 2. Install requirement libraries with this command `pip install -r requirements.txt`
-2. Put all of your scanned sheet images in the `./Tests` directory or an another specific directory .
+2. Make a directory in the main directory like this : `./Tests`; Then put all of your scanned sheet images in the `./Tests` directory or an another specific directory of your own.
 3. Run `Scanner.py --image_folder [The folder which your sheets are in that directory ("./ Tests" directory or your own directory)]`
 4. The edited images will be saved in the `./Adjusted_tests` directory
 4. The final .Json files  will be saved in the `./Answers` directory